michaelloistl/ContextLabel/README.md

 ContextLabel doesn't have any special dependencies so just include the files ContextLabel.swift from ContextLabel/Source in your project.
 Then use the ContextLabel class in replacement for UILabel.

 ## Text colors
 ContextLabel support different colors for URLs, twitter style usernames and hashtags.
 By default the link text colors are set to userHandle RGB(71,90,109), hashtag RGB(151, 154, 158) and url RGB(45, 113, 178).
-When selected an alpha of 0.5 is applied to the set text color.
+If there is no UIColor set on the highlighted  textColor properties, an alpha of 0.5 is applied to the set text color when a link is detected.

 To set your own text colors you can use the convenience initializer ```init(with userHandleTextColor: UIColor, hashtagTextColor: UIColor, linkTextColor: UIColor)```